 I tried to do the MNP again after the stipulated period, by revisiting the stores for 3 times.
 I got the new sim cards, paid Rs.
 50 for each sim again, and was sure this time there would be no issues.

-It was middle of the month, and I have already paid the last month bill for all the 3 numbers.
+It was the middle of the month, and I have already paid last month's bill for all the 3 numbers.

 They declined and told me to revisit the stores and raise a request and even told me to pay the unbilled amount to make sure the balance is negative (means overpay) so they don't have any reason to reject the request.

 I had no choice, so I did that.

 Meanwhile, I contacted the Nodal officer of the operator and shared the concern in a detailed email.

 I wrote to the Nodal officers for both the port-in and port-out circle.

 You can easily find the email address of the nodal operator from the official website of your telecom operator.